KaiChen9909/KaiChen9909.github.io/_pages/about.md

 I am Kai Chen, a first year PhD student of University of Virginia, advised by Dr. Tianhao Wang.
 I obtained my Bachelor's degree in Mathematics and Applied Mathematics at Zhejiang University, and earned a double major in Finance.
 I received my Master's degree in Statistics with Data Science from the University of Edinburgh.
 Before starting my PhD studies, I worked as a Data Scientist at ByteDance.

 My research interest includes differential privacy, and its application in generative model.

+I actively welcome any collaborators.
+If you are interested in differential privacy and its applications in data generation, please don't hesitate to contact me.

 # 🔥 News